 is located about 10 miles northwest of Springfield, Tennessee, and 7 miles south

 of Guthrie, Kentucky.
-Nashville is roughly an hour away.
+Nashville is an hour to the

 local merchant and railroad stockholder.
 The town's first railroad depot and post office were built in the 1859-1860 timeframe.

 connected nearby Guthrie, Kentucky to the Edgefield community on the northern outskirts of present-day Nashville.